mouse-reeve/kyranides/03_book_1.md

 is done in Climates, and in Cities, and what will come to all Men.
 And this will be the
 Composition of the Honey; Of Honey ℔j,
-℥β. living Magnet powdered ℥ij . and tender
+℥β. living Magnet powdered ℥ij. and tender
 Stalks of the Herb Eryngo ℥vij.
 When these are bruised, make them up with the Honey,
 And you may have another Magnet, wherein